ha5ha6/judy_blog/_pages/about.md

 Outside research, I enjoy climbing and spending time in nature.

-**Research Journey**
+**Research Journey: Embodied Behavior**

-Although my research topics have evolved over time, they have all been driven by the same question:
+My PhD research explored the first step toward intelligent behavior:

-> **How can intelligent behavior emerge autonomously?**
+> **How can autonomous behaviors be acquired?**

-**Embodied Behavior**

-During my PhD, I built an affordable smartphone-based robotic platform from scratch, covering hardware, embedded systems, perception, and reinforcement learning.
-I developed practical **policy-search** algorithms for autonomous behavior acquisition.
+I built an affordable smartphone-based robotic platform from scratch, covering hardware, embedded systems, perception, and reinforcement learning.

-Using this platform, I investigated a range of embodied behaviors, including self-standing, vision-based navigation, foraging, and genetic information exchange between multiple agents (mating).
+Using this platform, I developed practical **policy-search** algorithms for investigating a range of embodied behaviors, including self-standing, vision-based navigation, foraging, and genetic information exchange between multiple agents (mating).
 Together, these behaviors enabled autonomous agents to interact and organize into simple multi-agent societies.

 These experiences convinced me that intelligent behavior is best studied in embodied systems under real-world environment, where perception, control, learning, and physical constraints continuously interact.